rmsk2/Hello_Foenix256_Jr/README.md

 | chr$(128) - chr$(143)| Set foreground color.
 Code 128 is black 143 is white.
 The rest follows the sequence given above |
 | chr$(144) - chr$(159)| Set background color.
 Code 144 is black 159 is white.
 The rest follows the sequence given above |

+You can peek/read the registers $D014 for the current X-position and $D016 for the current Y-Position of the cursor.
+Setting the cursor position via these registers does not work in BASIC but it works in machine language (see [here](/testprogs.md)) for an example.

 ### Zero page usage of `superbasic` and the TinyCore MicroKernel

 I do not claim to understand the source code of `superbasic` very well but as far as I understand it I think